-For data governance to be successful, understanding “who wears which hat” is not just beneficial, it’s essential.
-When each stakeholder — be it a C-level executive, a data steward, or a member of the IT department — operates with a clear understanding of their responsibilities, it forges a pathway to streamlined, efficient governance.
-In this blog, we define key data governance roles and responsibilities and how to assign each for the most effective data governance in your organization.
+For data governance to be successful, every stakeholder — be it a C-level executive, a data steward, or a member of the IT department — needs a clear understanding of their responsibilities.
+In this blog, we define key baseline and specialized data governance roles and responsibilities for effective (and right-sized) data governance in your organization.

 Who is responsible for data governance?
 The short answer — anyone and everyone who consumes data within the organization.